 - Molten Metal Compositional Sensing to Enhance Scrap Recycling

-- Near Real Time Sub-ppm Detection of Elements in Metals
+- Near.
+Real Time Sub-ppm Detection of Elements

 - Novel Recycling Process Development for Li-Ion Batteries

-- Optimization of Concrete Mixture for 3D Printing
+- Optimization of Concrete Mixtures for 3-D Printing

-- Physical and Chemical Beneficiation for Recycling of Photovoltaic Materials
+- Physical and Chemical Benefication for Recycling of Photovoltaic Materials

 - Pre-Treatment Processes for Waste PCB’s